shaikabdulq/AWS-Projects/json_bucket_to_dynamodb/README.md

-# Python AWS Lambda Project
+# JSON S3 To DynamoDB Processor

 ## Overview
 This project consists of a Python script designed to be deployed as an AWS Lambda function.
-The function is triggered by an event, processes data from an S3 bucket, and stores it in an AWS DynamoDB table.
+The function is triggered when a JSON document is uploaded to S3 bucket.
+It processes the data from the bucket, and stores it in an AWS DynamoDB table.

 <img src="static/flowchart-fun.png" alt="flowchart" width="475"/>